jbeck018/nuco/README.md

 - **Organizations**: Multi-tenant architecture with role-based permissions
 - **AI Chat**: Advanced chat interface with streaming responses and function calling
 - **Prompt Templates**: Create, manage, and use reusable prompt templates
-- **Slack Integration**: Connect your Slack workspace and use the Nuco bot for AI chat and prompt templates
+- **Slack Integration**: Connect your Slack workspace and use the Neuco bot for AI chat and prompt templates
 - **Integrations**: Connect with Salesforce, HubSpot, and other business tools
 - **Function Calling**: Use AI to perform structured actions with external APIs
 - OAuth2 integrations with business platforms